AkifOzcelik/AFK_XP_Grinder/README.md

 ## How to Use

+### The .exe File

+1. Run the .exe as admin.
+Ignore the antivirus or the program wont work.

+2. Make sure you are in the game window.

+3. And you are done!

+### The .py File

+1. You can run the script in any IDE that supports Python.
+(Notepad++, VSC, PyCharm etc.)

-1. Run the script, then make sure you are in the game window.
+2. Make sure you are in the game window.

-2. Also you can use the .exe file, which has the same code as the grindxpgobrrr.py

 3. And you are done!